What FX's Pose Taught me About Personal Style

 The family you choose - The house of Evangelista.

-Her adopted children include Jamaal Swain as aspiring dancer Damon, Indya Moore as transgender sex worker Angel, Dyllon Burnside as the flirtatious and confident Ricky, and Bismark Curiel as street-smart drug dealer Lil' Papi.
+Her children include Jamaal Swain as aspiring dancer Damon, Indya Moore as transgender sex worker Angel, Dyllon Burnside as the flirtatious and confident Ricky, and Bismark Curiel as street-smart drug dealer Lil' Papi.

 To add to this already spectacular cast, Dominique Jackson plays Elektra.
 The mother of the formidable House of Abundance.
 Her leadership is fierce and her tactics are ruthless, but you can always expect the greatest outfits from her.
 Every single time.